 16 Ways to Improve Communication in the Workplace

+It's no secret that communication in the workplace is an important factor for your organization's success.
 For nearly 95% of recently surveyed company leaders, effective communication is the single biggest influencer of employee commitment at work.
-But only 22% think their companies are getting effective communication done.
-So how do you do it?
-Here's a clue: how to improve communication in the workplace starts with you.
+But only 22% of leaders think their companies are communicating effectively.
+So how can you help your team to communicate better?
+Here's a clue: improving communication starts with you.

-Improved communication boosts engagement:
+Improved communication at work boosts engagement:

 • 92% of employees feel their performance would improve if they received corrective feedback delivered positively.
 While 43% of highly engaged workers receive feedback at least once per week, only 18% of low-engaged workers do.